 The estimates of future net free cash flows are based on budgets and business plans for the next five years and the terminal period.
 Key parameters are sales growth, operating margin, future capital expenditure and growth expectations beyond the next five years.
-Discount rates which reflect the risk-free interest rate with the addition of specific risks related to equity and liabilities in each particular segment are used to calculate recoverable amounts.
+Discount rates which reflect the risk-free interest rate with the addition of specific risks related to equity and liabilities are used to calculate recoverable amounts.